MIT-LCP/critical-data-book/part_iii/chapter_25/README.md

-# 3.9 Blood Pressure and the Risk of Acute Kidney Injury in the ICU: Case-Control vs. Case-Crossover Designs
+# Chapter 25.
+Blood Pressure and the Risk of Acute Kidney Injury in the ICU: Case-Control vs. Case-Crossover Designs

 This directory contains the code used in the following publication: